-General recommendations for children's services are described in GPAS chapter 10: Guidelines for the Provision of Paediatric Services.
+General recommendations for children's services are described in GPAS Chapter 10: Guidelines for the Provision of Paediatric Services.

-- Whether in a dedicated paediatric neurosurgical unit or not, every child requiring elective neurosurgery should have care delivered by an anaesthetist or anaesthetists who possess the relevant competencies as demanded by the patient's age, disease and comorbidities. - 3.2 New appointees to consultant posts with a significant or whole time interest in paediatric anaesthesia should have successfully completed Stage 3 training in paediatric anaesthesia as defined in the certificate of completion of training (CCT) in anaesthesia.27 - 277 3.3 Paediatric and neuroscience centres should consider partnering to help each maintain 278 expertise of the other area. - 3.4 In a true emergency situation involving a child requiring urgent neurosurgery for a deteriorating condition admitted to an 'adult only' neurosurgical service, the most appropriate surgeon, anaesthetist and intensivist available would be expected to provide lifesaving care, including emergency resuscitation and surgery.28 - 283 3.5 Equipment and accessories appropriate for the age and size of any patient should be 284 available and maintained in accordance with manufacturers' recommendations. - In non-paediatric centres, appropriate immediate neurocritical care facilities should be available for all children until able to transfer to a specialist centre.
+- 3.1 Whether in a dedicated paediatric neurosurgical unit or not, every child requiring elective neurosurgery should have care delivered by an anaesthetist or anaesthetists who possess the relevant competencies as demanded by the patient's age, disease and comorbidities. - 3.2 New appointees to consultant posts with a significant or whole-time interest in paediatric neuroanaesthesia should have successfully completed stage 3 training in paediatric anaesthesia as defined in the certificate of completion of training (CCT) in anaesthesia. - 3.3 Paediatric and neuroscience centres should consider partnering to help each to maintain expertise of the other area. - 3.4 In a true emergency situation involving a child requiring urgent neurosurgery for a deteriorating condition admitted to an 'adult only' neurosurgical service, the most appropriate surgeon, anaesthetist and intensivist available would be expected to provide lifesaving care, including emergency resuscitation and surgery. - 3.5 Equipment and accessories appropriate for the age and size of any patient should be available and maintained in accordance with manufacturers' recommendations. - 3.6 In non-paediatric centres, appropriate immediate neurocritical care facilities should be available for all children until they can be transferred to a specialist centre.

-287 Critically ill patients
+Critically ill patients

 Many patients who undergo neurosurgery will be cared for pre or postoperatively in a critical care setting.
 Many neuroanaesthetists also work in neurocritical care settings.
-The provision of neurocritical care in a critical care setting is outside the scope of this chapter and is described in The Guidelines for Provision of Intensive Care Services.1
+The provision of neurocritical care in a critical care setting is outside the scope of this chapter and is described in the Guidelines for Provision of Intensive Care Services.

-- 3.7 Neurocritical care should commence/ continue in theatre, therefore standard operating protocols for invasive lines, monitoring and tracheal tubes should reflect local critical care policy. - 296 3.8 Departments of emergency medicine may also wish to adopt these standard operating 297 procedures.
+- 3.7 Neurocritical care should commence/continue in theatre; therefore standard operating protocols for invasive lines, monitoring and tracheal tubes should reflect local critical care policy. - 3.8 Departments of emergency medicine may also wish to adopt these standard operating procedures.